anuff/Thera_Bot/README.md

-# TheraBot: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company
+# TheraBot: Question and Answer System Based on Google Palm LLM and Langchain for College Project

 This is an end to end LLM project based on Google Palm and Langchain.
-We are building a Q&A system for mental health chatbot called TheraBot.
-Codebasics sells data related courses and bootcamps.
-They have thousands of learners who uses discord server or email to ask questions.
-This system will provide a streamlit based user interface for students where they can ask questions and get answers.
+We are building a Q&A system for mental health chatbot using a atreamlit interface called TheraBot.

 ## Project Highlights